-Nina Schick is a world-leading authority on generative AI, deepfakes, and the future of information.
-A political scientist and strategist by training, she has advised global leaders including U.S. President Joe Biden and NATO Secretary General Jens Stoltenberg on technology, disinformation, and cybersecurity.
+Nina Schick is a world-leading authority on artificial intelligence, deepfakes, and the transformation of information ecosystems.
+A political scientist and strategist by training, she has advised global leaders including President Joe Biden and NATO Secretary General Jens Stoltenberg on disinformation, election security, and emerging technologies.

 Nina Schick is a globally recognized keynote speaker, author, and leading expert on disinformation, artificial intelligence, and the evolving landscape of global politics.
 With a keen focus on how emerging technologies are reshaping democracy and international relations, Nina has become a sought-after voice in the intersection of technology, media, and policy.
 Her insights provide invaluable guidance to policymakers, business leaders, and organizations striving to navigate the rapidly shifting world of AI and geopolitical challenges.